aws-samples/aws-serverless-workshops/CrossRegion/3_Replication/README.md

 For the first part of this module, all of the steps will be the same as module 1 but performed in our secondary region (AP Singapore) instead.
 Please follow module 1 again then come back here.
-You can use the CloudFormation templates from that module to make this quicker.
+We suggest using the CloudFormation templates from that module to make this much quicker the second time.

 * [Build an API layer](../1_API/README.md)